 The Pacific trillium (Trillium ovatum) brightens the early-season woodlands with distinctive, lily-like blooms.
 As spring gradually creeps up the mountainsides, they emerge in succession at increasingly higher elevations until as late as August, rendering them a familiar sight for several months throughout their range.
 As its name suggests, each trillium (literally, “tri-lily”) consists of exactly three leaf bracts, three sepals (the leaf-like strips that encase the petals before they open), and three petals, arranged in whorls up its stem.
 (In rare instances, trilliums can bear these structures in multiples of more than three.)
-Botanists disagree on whether and where trilliums fall within the Liliaceae family or broader Liliales order, but it appears that they are only distantly related to true lilies — Lilium — despite their similarities.
+Botanists disagree on whether and where trilliums fall within the Liliaceae family or broader Liliales order, but it appears that they are only distantly related to the true lilies of the genus Lilium, despite their similarities.

 Given their unique structure, trilliums are a study in botanical terminology.
 They are perennials that sprout each year from rhizomes, which are bulb-like underground stems.
 Their unusual form is due in part to the fact that each trillium is not a “complete” plant, but rather only a scape, or, flower stalk.
 What appear to be leaves are actually leaf-like bracts that many plants use to protect flower buds as they develop.
 In the trillium’s case, the bracts enfold the delicate bloom as it emerges from the ground.
 In most plants, bracts are small and scale-like, but in trilliums, they have enlarged to such a size that they double as leaves for photosynthesis.
 In true evolutionary efficiency, no other components are needed.
 Of course, efficiency comes at a cost: if those three bracts are damaged or removed, the trillium’s ability to nourish itself through photosynthesis for the rest of the year is seriously impacted, as each rhizome typically grows only one scape per season.
 For this reason, trilliums should never be cut or picked.